-As an example: If we are writing questions for an electrical exam for Nevada, our first step would be to research which books and/or statutes are recommended as study references and purchase these references ourselves.
+As an example: If we are writing questions for an electrical exam, our first step would be to research which books and/or statutes are recommended as study references and purchase these references ourselves.

-Oftentimes, testing companies do not offer information on where to find references, as in federal regulations and standards.
+Oftentimes, testing companies do not offer information on where to find references, as in the case with federal regulations and standards.
 Not only do we provide you with these links, we also use these sources for question writing purposes.

 Obtaining books can be a time consuming and costly process.
 We generally don't buy expensive books that can only be used for a single trade/license.
 On our trade web pages, when there is an expensive book listed, we make every effort try to find a retail price to help you anticipate the total cost of taking the exam.

 While some exam providers do not publish current reference lists, we will inform you when a book is out-of-print and provide an alternate edition or reference from which to study.